Drakkar-Software/OctoBot-Docs/Webhooks/Using-a-webhook-with-OctoBot.md

 2. To set up your webhook configuration

     * Option 1: If your OctoBot is not exposed to the Internet you have to :

-    :   -   enable ngrok
+      -   enable ngrok
       -   create an account on <https://ngrok.com/>
+      -   copy your ngrok token from <https://dashboard.ngrok.com/get-started/your-authtoken>
       -   enter your ngrok token into your OctoBot's webhook service configuration.

     -   Option 2: If your OctoBot is exposed to the Internet you can disable ngrok and set the listening port and ip for the webhook.